 In today’s world of disposable, vapid lyrics and forgettable music, Graham’s songwriting stands out.
 His experience of life and loss is unique and engaging.
 He is also a master of interpreting the great songs of other writers, bringing new meaning and light to the familiar.
 His album, Cover Your Head Volume II (released in 2016), shows this.

 Graham has released six insightful and thought-provoking albums, three of which are available on iTunes and CDBaby.

-Graham Whorley and his band have shared the stage over the last several years with Tim Reynolds, Michael Glabicki of Rusted Root, New Riders of The Purple Sage, Lee Oskar of WAR, Members of The Dirty Dozen Brass Band, Colonel Bruce Hampton, Brock Butler, Delbert McClinton, Keller Williams, and Dumpstaphunk to name a few.
+Graham performed as a featured artist on stage for Warren Haynes Annual Christmas Jam in Asheville, NC.
+He has shared the stage over the last several years with Tim Reynolds of Dave Matthews Band, Michael Glabicki of Rusted Root, New Riders of The Purple Sage, Lee Oskar of WAR, Members of The Dirty Dozen Brass Band, Colonel Bruce Hampton, and Brock Butler, Delbert McClinton, Keller Williams, and Dumpstaphunk to name a few.

 “If you follow the music scene, then it is almost impossible not to have heard of Graham Whorley at some point.
 The Virginia transplant performs more than 250 shows a year, either with a band or as a solo acoustic artist, and his guitar virtuosity is well-known even outside the confines of the Lowcountry.” ~ The Post & Courier

 “A master with a loop pedal, he's able to blend percussive acoustic rhythms with building, exploratory leads, creating a fusion that's difficult to sit still to.” ~ The Charleston City Paper